skbumann/coach_rocky_ai/README.md

   -Containerization via Docker for portability

 ## Future Work

-  -Enable Strava API access with OAuth 2.0
+  -Deploy on AWS EC2.
+This app is currently in the "Development" stage, which is limited to single users.

-  -Deploy on AWS EC2 for cloud access
+  -Smarter prompting.
+It's pretty lean right now.

   -Adding memory to conversations